-Whether due to the extensive mathematical and logical training in my formative years, or for some other reason, I discovered that I am part of a minority of people who find contradictions intolerable in a way that most other people don’t.11
+Whether due to the extensive mathematical and logical training in my formative years, or for some other reason, I discovered that I am part of a minority of people who find contradictions intolerable in a way that most other people don’t.12

 It took me a long time to realize that unlike me, most other people were ok with hypocrisy.
 While you may indeed feel that hypocrisy is bad, you probably don’t feel it with such visceral intenseness that it completely overtakes your hypothalamus.
 Hypocrisy makes me uncomfortable in a way that holding a screaming baby would make you uncomfortable.
-Regardless of what you’re currently doing, you’ll ignore everything else to make the screaming stop, no matter how hard you need to work.12
+Regardless of what you’re currently doing, you’ll ignore everything else to make the screaming stop, no matter how hard you need to work.13

 So the more I learned about nutrition and exercise, the more intolerable it became that I wasn’t working out and eating healthily.
 The more I learned about the SRA cycle, the more I realized how damaging it is to skip a workout, so I stopped skipping workouts.

 I realized that without information, I lacked a model of how exercise “works”, and didn’t understand what “good” looks like.
 Most fitness advice just tells you what to do, not why to do it.
-If I understood what the is “right” thing to do, then I could debug my own failings and self-correct.
+If I understood the “right” thing to do, then I could debug my own failings and self-correct.